 - Use an Exfoliating Scrub: Exfoliating helps remove dead skin cells and prevent future ingrown hairs.
 Use a gentle scrub or exfoliating brush to loosen the hair and allow it to grow out properly.
 Avoid harsh scrubs to prevent skin damage.

-- Use Antibiotics or Retinoids: If the ingrown hair gets infected, your doctor may prescribe antibiotics or retinoids to clear up the infection and prevent complications.
-Follow your doctor’s instructions carefully.
+- Use antibiotics or retinoids: If an ingrown hair becomes infected, a doctor may recommend antibiotics or retinoids to help treat the issue and prevent further problems.
+Always follow your doctor’s instructions carefully.

 Remember to be gentle with the affected area and avoid picking or squeezing the hair to prevent further irritation and scarring.